 Q: If I open an exterior wall, what do I do if there isn't enough depth to insulate to current code?

-A: [R503.1.1] Building envelope assemblies that are part of the alteration are required to follow certain envelope requirements, including insulation requirements, but there are a number of exceptions.
+A: [R503.1.1] Building envelope assemblies that are part of the alteration are required to follow certain envelope requirements, including insulation requirements, but there are multiple exceptions.
 Exception 2 would likely apply to this situation: "Existing ceiling wall or floor cavities exposed during construction" do not need to comply with these requirements "provided that the energy use of the building is not increased" and "provided that these cavities are filled with insulation."
-Thus, the wall would not need to be expanded to add R-20 insulation, but it would require insulation to fill the cavity.
-R-13 or R-15 insulation would likely be sufficient for a 2X4 wall.
+Thus, the wall would not need to be expanded to install R-30 insulation, but it would require insulation to fill the cavity.
+R-13 or R-15 insulation would likely be typical for a 2X4 wall.

 Q: I am renovating a house but not changing space conditioning requirements; what envelope requirements must I meet?

 A: [R503.1.1].
-If your renovation is not changing occupancy or increasing the energy use of the space, you are often not required to bring the existing portions of the building into compliance with the 2018 IECC envelope requirements in section R402.
-When a floor, wall or ceiling cavity is opened in the process of a renovation that portion of the envelope is not required to be brought up to the new construction insulation level as long as the cavity is filled with insulation, and the renovation is not changing space conditioning requirements.
-If the cavity is not filled with insulation, the 2018 IECC requires that you add it.
+If your renovation is not changing occupancy that increases the energy use of the space or converting additional space into a dwelling unit, you are often not required to bring the existing portions of the building into compliance with the 2021 IECC envelope requirements in section R402.
+When a floor, wall or ceiling cavity is opened in the process of a renovation, that portion of the envelope is not required to be brought up to the new construction insulation level as long as the cavity is filled with insulation, and the renovation is not changing space conditioning requirements.
+If the cavity is not filled with insulation, the 2021 IECC only requires that you fill it, but does not require a specific R-value.

 Q: Does a basement with interior blanket insulation still meet the requirements for continuous insulation if the electrical panel penetrates the insulation to mount to the wall or the blanket is interrupted for intersecting walls?